 How to digitize embroidery designs?

-People have different concerns when it comes to the digitization of embroidery design or logos.
+People have different concerns when it comes to the digitization of embroidery designs or logos.
 People have other preferences when it comes to the outcome.
 It is essential to know the skill by heart so that you can achieve the result you desire.
 We have short-listed a few steps to digitize embroidery design, even if you are a beginner.
 Let’s begin!

 Step 1: Upload the embroidery design